messkely/alx-system_engineering-devops/0x10-https_ssl/README.md

 ### General
 - Allowed editors: `vi`, `vim`, `emacs`
-- All files interpreted on Ubuntu 16.04 LTS
+- All your files will be interpreted on Ubuntu 16.04 LTS
-- All files should end with a new line
+- All your files should end with a new line
+- A `README.md` file, at the root of the folder of the project, is mandatory
-- All Bash script files must be executable
+- All your Bash script files must be executable
-- Bash scripts must pass Shellcheck (version 0.3.7) without errors
+- Your Bash script must pass `Shellcheck` (version `0.3.7`) without any error
-- First line of all Bash scripts: `#!/usr/bin/env bash`
+- The first line of all your Bash scripts should be exactly `#!/usr/bin/env bash`
-- Second line of all Bash scripts: comment explaining the script's purpose
+- The second line of all your Bash scripts should be a comment explaining what is the script doing

 ### Infrastructure
 - **Load Balancer**: 751420-lb-01